Anushkajain-7/BootCamp-Python-Tkinter-MySql/EDA-Loan-Project/readme.md

 ## Dataset

-The dataset used for this project is `processed_loan_data.csv`, which contains various features related to loans.
+The dataset used for this project is `loan 2.csv`, which contains various features related to loans.

 ## Analysis Steps